 If you ask the internet, naturally, you’ll get a few different answers.
 On Quora, for example, people will tell you that, at the very least, “the sticky surface [left by the dried soap] will probably attract more dirt.”

-On skincare website MYSA, however, it’s not soap-induced stickiness you need to worry about — it’s leftover bacteria.
-“Most cleansers work by trapping grime and bacteria within the soap, making it easy to wash away,” an article on the topic explains.
+On other websites, however, the advice is that it’s not soap-induced stickiness you need to worry about — it’s leftover bacteria.
+“Most cleansers work by trapping grime and bacteria within the soap, making it easy to wash away,” one article on the topic explains.
 “So, leaving any of the now-bacteria-infused cleanser on your face is a bad idea.
 Wash away any residual soap, until there is only clean water left on your face.”

 Not knowing what’s right and what’s internet nonsense, I asked Robert Brodell, Chairman of the Department of Dermatology at the University of Mississippi Medical Center, what he thought about the residual-soap issue.
 “If you’re using a very mild soap, and a little bit of soap is left on your skin, even if you have sensitive skin, it probably doesn’t make a bit of difference,” he tells me.